Murica "Bison" Tank Company

 The Muricans had a problem.

-"ARE YOU DONE WITH THE HULL MAGAZINE?!" the gunner screamed, mowing down centaurs with the coax.
+"ARE YOU DONE WITH THE HULL MAGAZINE?!" the gunner screamed, his voice cracking as he mowed down charging centaurs with the coax.

-"THERE'S A FUCKING REASON WE NEVER USE IT!" the loader bellowed.
-"BECAUSE IT'S TAKING TOO FUCKING LONG TO RELOAD!"
+"THERE'S A FUCKING REASON WE NEVER USE IT!" the loader bellowed back.
+"BECAUSE IT TAKES TOO FUCKING LONG TO RELOAD!"

 "ON THE WAY!"